Eric Rudolph: Fugitive

-Rudolph was first identified as a suspect in the Alabama bombing by the Department of Justice on February 14, 1998, following tips from two witnesses, Jeffrey Tickal and Jermaine Hughes.
+Rudolph was first identified as a suspect in the Alabama bombing by the Department of Justice in February 1998, following tips from two witnesses, Jeffrey Tickal and Jermaine Hughes.
 Tickal and Hughes observed Rudolph departing the scene and noted his appearance and truck license plate.
-He was named as a suspect in the other Atlanta and Alabama incidents on October 14, 1998.
+He was named as a suspect in the other Atlanta and Alabama incidents in October.

 On May 5, 1998, he became the 454th fugitive listed by the FBI on the Ten Most Wanted list.
 The FBI considered him to be armed and extremely dangerous, and offered a $1 million reward for information leading directly to his arrest.
 He spent more than five years in the Appalachian wilderness as a fugitive, during which time federal and amateur search teams scoured the area without success.

 Rudolph's family supported him and believed he was innocent of all charges.
 They were questioned and placed under surveillance.
 On March 7, 1998, Rudolph's older brother, Daniel, videotaped himself cutting off his left hand with a radial arm saw in order to, in his words, "send a message to the FBI and the media."
 The hand was successfully reattached later by surgeons.

 According to Rudolph's own writings, he survived during his years as a fugitive by camping in the Nantahala National Forest near Cherokee and Graham Counties, in North Carolina, by gathering acorns and salamanders, pilfering vegetables from gardens, stealing grain from a grain silo, and raiding dumpsters in Murphy, North Carolina.